brightspot/react-examples/app-routing/README.md

 #### Dynamic segments

-Segments of a URL as dynamic placeholders, like parameters in a function.
+Segments of a URL as dynamic placeholders, similar to parameters in a function.

 ```jsx
 <Route path=":section/:article" element={<Article />} />